-For many importers, these traditional trade compliance issues may have taken somewhat of a backseat in recent years amid the constant operational adjustments required to respond to the unpredictable announcement and implementation of new tariffs and trade restrictions.
-However, a number of the measures U.S. Customs and Border Protection uses to gauge its trade enforcement efforts, including penalties, seizures, and cargo detentions, have accelerated in recent months, highlighting the continuing need for importers to develop, implement, and monitor effective compliance programs.
+For many importers, these traditional trade compliance issues may have taken somewhat of a backseat in recent years amid the operational adjustments required to respond to the announcement and implementation of new tariffs and trade restrictions.
+However, a number of the measures U.S. Customs and Border Protection uses to gauge its trade enforcement efforts have accelerated over the past year, highlighting the continuing need for importers to develop, implement, and monitor effective compliance programs.

 A focus on compliance doesn’t just help companies avoid problems; there are a number of valuable benefits as well.
 It can result in faster import clearance and fewer delays, yield higher duty savings and more predictable costs, mitigate potential penalties, and act as a defense to retroactive duty assessments on liquidated entries.